knative/docs/docs/bookstore/page-3/pg3-solution-badword-svc.md

 ### **Step 4: Deploy the function to the cluster**

 ![image](images/image1.png)

+!!! note
+    Please enter `/bad-word-filter` when you are executing the following commands.

 After you have finished the code, you can deploy the function to the cluster using the following command: